 Upgrade to a mask

-If dry skin is a concern or you’ve spent some time in the sun, consider trading in your usual night cream for a richer, more occlusive mask for a few nights a week.
-Cleanse and apply your usual softeners and serums, allow your skin to dry a little, then massage in a generous amount of U Beauty The Barrier Bioactive Treatment – a super-hydrating formula with lashings of shea butter.
-Alternatively, reach for Emma Lewisham’s Supernatural 72-Hour wonder cream to wake up with plump skin – just don’t forget to massage the formula into your neck and décolleté, too.
+If dry skin is a concern, or you’ve enjoyed a spot of winter sun, consider trading in your usual night cream for a nourishing, more occlusive mask for a few nights a week.
+Cleanse and apply your usual softeners and serums, allow your skin to dry a little, then massage in a generous amount of U Beauty The Barrier Bioactive Treatment, a super-hydrating formula with lashings of shea butter.
+Alternatively, reach for Aesop’s Sublime Repleneshing Night Masque to wake up with plump skin – just don’t forget to massage the formula into your neck and décolleté, too.

 Protect your lips